ottokruse/generative-ai-toolkit/README.md

     model_id="anthropic.claude-3-sonnet-20240229-v1:0",
 )
 ```

-That's it.
-You now have an agent you can chat with.

 Obviously right now this agent doesn't have any tools yet (we'll add some shortly), but you can already chat with it.